 The Riesling is allowed on reason morphological Similarities do not match the varieties Crouchen.
 Menu Pineau.
 Pedro Ximénez.
 Räuschling or Sauvignonasse be confused.
-There is no genetic relationship to Riesling (Graševina) whose ancestry (parenthood) is unknown.
-The prestigious name Riesling was often misleadingly used worldwide and sometimes misused for the following varieties:
+There is no genetic relationship to Riesling (Graševina), whose ancestry (parenthood) is unknown.
+The prestigious name Riesling has often been misleading and sometimes misused worldwide for the following varieties:

 According to the Austrian biologist dr. Ferdinand Regner in 1998 DNA analysis is the Riesling from a probably natural cross between (Vitis vinifera sylvestris x Traminer ) x White Heunisch ( Gouais blanc ) emerged.
 From the wild grape come the small berries and the frost hardiness from the Traminer the spicy notes and the Heunisch brought late maturity, robustness and acid potential.
 It should be noted that although Gouais Blanc, but the participation of wild grape and Traminer are not secured.
 The rare variety Red Riesling is not a precursor, according to DNA analysis, but one mutation of the White Riesling.
 In Germany there are about 60 approved Clones with quite different characteristics.
 Due to their excellent qualities, Riesling clones were used for around 200 new varieties used.
 Especially the three institutes Geilweilerhof (Pfalz), Geisenheim (Rheingau) and vineyard (Württemberg) were active on a large scale.

 The variety was probably very common with other Heunisch / Traminer descendants like Elbling. feeder and Räuschling in the Mixed sentence in the vineyard.
-Only relatively late, from the 19th century, it was then planted in pure sentences.
-An exception was prince abbot of Fulda, who had already grown in 1716 on the just acquired Johannisberg exclusively Riesling.
+Only relatively late, from the 19th century on it was planted in pure sentences.
+An exception was prince abbot of Fulda, who had already cultivated exclusively Riesling in 1716 on the just acquired Johannisberg.
 But the variety was long disputed.
 In a document from 1747 it is reported: "In the Rhingau they have: Gutedel and Elbling as the best variety, Heinisch as the middle genus and Rußling as the worst of the grapes."
 This is also explained by the then customary, officially prescribed, early reading dates.
 The approximately three hundred year climate of the Little ice age just was not warm enough for a late harvest, because you had to fear early night frosts.
-The story of Spätlesereiter from the year 1775 probably made sure that the reading date was shifted from the middle / end of September to the beginning of November.
-With increasing warming from the middle of the 19th century, Riesling has prevailed and today is one of the best in the world Cépages noble, Because of the longevity and finesse Of the wines he is also called "white Cabernet Sauvignon " designated.
+The story of Spätlesereiter from 1775 probably made sure that the reading date was shifted from mid / end of September to the beginning of November.
+With increasing warming from the middle of the 19th century, Riesling has prevailed and today is one of the best in the world Cépages classy, Because of the longevity and finesse Of the wines, he is also called "white Cabernet Sauvignon " designated.